Maheesh Theekshana: Domestic and T20 franchise career

 After having impressed with the ball at school level, he was called for trials by the National Cricket Academy at R. Premadasa Stadium.
 He subsequently impressed the spin bowling coaches and director of cricket at National Cricket Academy, Simon Willis with his control, accuracy, bounce, variations in addition to his Ajantha Mendis alike bowling action.
 However, he was under scrutiny for his body weight as at one stage he weighed at 105 kilograms, 140 skin-folds and he also faced difficulties to pass fitness tests as he took 10.1 minutes to complete the two-kilometre tests and also produced sub par YOYO test conducted by Sri Lanka Cricket.
 He was also omitted from Sri Lankan U-19 squad for the 2018 Under-19 Cricket World Cup on the basis of fitness issues.
 According to some sources, Theekshana had weighed around 117 kilograms during his U19 days.

 Theekshana made his List A debut for Colts Cricket Club in the 2017–18 Premier Limited Overs Tournament on 14 March 2018.
 He made his first-class debut for Colts Cricket Club in the 2018–19 Premier League Tournament on 7 December 2018.
 In October 2020, he was drafted by the Jaffna Stallions for the inaugural edition of the Lanka Premier League.
 He joined Sri Lanka Army in 2020 and transformed him completely as he began adhering to strict food diets and worked hard on improving his fitness levels.
 He also subsequently reduced his weight as per the level of expectations levelled on him in order to pursue his cricketing ambitions.
 By 2020, he had dropped 22 kilograms and halved his skinfold levels.
 He also improved his two-kilometer run within 10 minutes and improved his YOYO test maximum from 16.1 to 19.2.
-He trained under Ajantha Mendis who was his first coach with Sri Lanka Army when he joined Army's U-23 side.
+He trained under Ajantha Mendis who was his first coach with Sri Lanka Army when he joined Army's U-23 team.
 He was picked in 2020 Lanka Premier League on the back with his impressive performances at 2020 Army Commander's Cup.
 He initially didn't make the cut for the 2020 Lanka Premier League draft and he was categorized in supplementary category which made him ineligible to play.
 However, with the recommendation of Thisara Perera he was promoted from supplementary category to emerging category in Jaffna Stallions squad for the 2020 LPL season after the request was accepted by SLC.